-The Free Movement team
+About Free Movement

-The Free Movement blog does publish guest posts from time to time.
+Guest posts from outside Garden Court are published from time to time.
 If you are interested in submitting a post for publication please email the editor.
-You may also be interested to read the blog’s contributor guidelines.
+You should read the blog’s contributor guidelines.

 Reproduction of Free Movement content